AckerlyXu/heima/articles/storage/storage-blob-snapshots.md

 A snapshot of a blob is identical to its base blob, except that the blob URI has a **DateTime** value appended to the blob URI to indicate the time at which the snapshot was taken.
 For example, if a page blob URI is `http://storagesample.core.blob.chinacloudapi.cn/mydrives/myvhd`, the snapshot URI is similar to `http://storagesample.core.blob.chinacloudapi.cn/mydrives/myvhd?snapshot=2011-03-09T01:42:34.9360000Z`.

+> [!NOTE]
-> [AZURE.NOTE] All snapshots share the base blob's URI.
+> All snapshots share the base blob's URI.
 The only distinction between the base blob and the snapshot is the appended **DateTime** value.

 A blob can have any number of snapshots.
 Snapshots persist until they are explicitly deleted.
 A snapshot cannot outlive its base blob.
 You can enumerate the snapshots associated with the base blob to track your current snapshots.